Google and Android system start to cut ties with Huawei

 In the midst of a trade war with Beijing, President Donald Trump has barred US companies from engaging in telecommunications trade with foreign companies said to threaten American national security.

-The measure targets Huawei, the world''s second-biggest smartphone maker, which has been listed by the US Commerce Department among firms that American companies can only engage with in trade after obtaining the green light from the authorities.
+The measure targets Huawei, the world's second-biggest smartphone maker, which has been listed by the US Commerce Department among firms that American companies can only trade with if authorities grant permission.

+The ban includes technology sharing.
+Google, like all tech companies, collaborates directly with smartphone makers to ensure its systems are compatible with their devices.

 "We are complying with the order and reviewing the implications," a Google spokesperson told AFP.

-"For users of our services, Google Play and the security protections from Google Play Protect will continue to function on existing Huawei devices.
+"We assure you while we are complying with all US gov´t requirements, services like Google Play & security from Google Play Protect will keep functioning on your existing Huawei device," Google´s official @Android account tweeted.

-" Google, like all tech companies, collaborates directly with smartphone makers to ensure its systems are compatible with their devices.

-Due to the ban, Google will now have to halt business activities with Huawei that involve direct transfer of hardware, software and technical services that are not publicly available -- meaning Huawei will only be able to use the open source version of Android, the source told AFP.
+Due to the ban, Google will have to halt business activities with Huawei that involve direct transfer of hardware, software and technical services that are not publicly available.

-Google apps such as Gmail and Maps should remain functional on Huawei phones at least initially, another source told AFP.
+That means Huawei will only be able to use the open source version of Android.

-But while the ban on technology sharing is in place, Huawei will be required to manually access any updates or software patches from Android Open Source Project -- the code accessible to all outside programmers -- and also to distribute the updates to users itself.
+It will need to manually access any updates or software patches from Android Open Source Project, and also distribute the updates to users itself, a source told AFP.

+In a statement, Huawei said it would "continue to provide security updates and after-sales services" to all existing smartphones and tablets globally, including those not yet sold.

+"At the same time, the Chinese side supports Chinese enterprises in taking up legal weapons and defending their legitimate rights," said spokesman Lu Kang.

-- 5G leader - Huawei is a rapidly expanding leader in 5G technology, and its smartphones outsold Apple''s iPhones in the first quarter of this year, seizing the California company''s second-place spot in a tightening smartphone market dominated by Samsung.
+Huawei is a rapidly expanding leader in 5G technology, and currently has the most advanced and cheapest 5G capacities in the world.

+Its smartphones outsold Apple´s iPhones in the first quarter of this year, seizing the California company´s second-place spot in a tightening smartphone market dominated by Samsung.

 But the Chinese firm remains dependent on foreign suppliers.